 The UK population is made up of a wide range of communities, groups, and individuals from different backgrounds.
 To ensure that the whole population can benefit from research, there needs to be an understanding of how interventions work on different groups of people.
 Including a range of people in research provides an understanding of the safety and effectiveness of drugs, devices and information about an illness or condition across different groups.

-All members of the research team should consider how they can ensure that those who have the potential to benefit from the research, including people from under-served groups, are given the opportunity to take part.
+All members of the research team should consider how they can ensure that those who have the potential to benefit from the research, including people from underserved groups, are given the opportunity to take part.
 Involving people who the research is for and about in the design stage, will help ensure that the research is more inclusive.

 Health and social care research should be done with and for everyone.
 This is a guiding principle of the HRA’s strategy.

 We are developing a set of questions and supporting guidance for researchers to consider when they design clinical trials and clinical investigations.
 This will help ensure clinical research is designed to include people who could benefit from the findings, and that people underserved by research are not overlooked.
+Find out how we developed the questions and supporting guidance.

-We have been working closely with a group of researchers, public contributors, and individuals from industry, research funding organisations, and Research Ethics Committees to develop the questions and supporting guidance.
+We've been working closely with a group of researchers, public contributors, and individuals from industry, research funding organisations, and Research Ethics Committees to develop the questions and supporting guidance.
 We have also been engaging widely with the research community.
 We will be publishing the first version of the questions and guidance for consultation in use in 2024.

 Find out more about how we’re collaborating to shape this work.